ontodia-org/ontodia-org.github.io/_posts/QA blog post.md

 Once Ontodia library kicks in you are on your path of visual exploration.
 Quite expectedly on the graph you’ll be starting from Mozart.

-We tried to make the passage below sound easy, but you are free to skip ip if we did not succeed.
+We tried to make the theoretical passage below sound easy, but you are free to skip ip if we did not succeed.

-> ##### Some theory behind Linked Open Data and wikidata.org

-> At this point it is the right time to explain the nature of wikidata.org and **Linked open data **(LOD).
-Let’s start with **Linked data **first and as we get over it, it’ll become real simple. **Linked data **is a way of and the set of standards for organizing data so that it could be easily interlinked, linked with external sources and queried as one uniform data set. **Linked open data** is linked data published and open for usage on the web.
-Wikidata.org is a general knowledge Linked open dataset where you can find answers about almost anything, but you have to be using semantic querying.
+> At this point it is the right time to explain the nature of wikidata.org and **Linked open data ** (LOD).
+Let’s start with **Linked data ** first and as we get over it, it’ll become real simple. **Linked data ** is a way of and the set of standards for organizing data so that it could be easily interlinked, linked with external sources and queried as one uniform data set. **Linked open data** is linked data published and open for usage on the web. **Wikidata.org** is a general knowledge Linked open dataset where you can find answers about almost anything, but you have to be using semantic querying.
 That’s exactly where it gets tricky, since not all the people in the world know how to write semantic queries.
 Being aware of that we’ve built a visual exploration tool for everyone to navigate and discover the world of linked open data.

 Now when you’re familiar with what’s going on under the hood, let’s start playing around.
 The quickest way is to click navigation ![Navigation icon in Ontodia](/assets/img/blog/NavigateIcon.png)icon located to the right on the Mozart’s node and you’ll see all of his relations (links) that he has with other things.